 For almost 75 years, 2nd Lieutenant Raymond Paul Raux was not "officially" represented on the 505 Regimental Combat Team's "Roll of Honor".
 He spent a few weeks at most with the 505, and more than likely, for this reason, he did not find his way onto the original 505 Regimental Combat Team roster created by 505 Parachute Infantry veterans, James "Joe" Meyers and Bob Gillette.

-Raymond's enlistment papers and several documents found on Ancestry.com have helped us learn more about him.
-Here is what we have discovered; Raymond was born in Gainneville, France in 1910 and came to America with his mother and sister, his father passed while the family was living in France.
-He completed a four year college degree, specializing in teaching secondary school students.
-In 1942, at 32 years of age, he was living in Nassau county on Long Island.
-Raymond entered the Army on June 6, 1942 from Fort Jay on Governors Island, a small island located off the southern tip of Manhattan in New York's upper harbor.
-Raymond's Army serial number (32358404) indicates he was drafted and initially served as an enlisted man.
-At some point during late 1942 or early 1943, he was commissioned as a second lieutenant.
-On February 14,1943 Raymond married Doris Katherine Strobridge in Gettysburg, Pennsylvania*.
-We know from his marriage certificate he was serving at Camp Ritchie, Maryland in February of 1943**.
-Raymond came to the 505 Parachute Infantry Regiment somewhere between July 1st and July 8th 1943, just days before the invasion of Sicily on July 9th.
-2nd Lieutenant Raux's name suddenly appeared on Regimental Headquarters Company payroll records somewhere between July 1st and July 8th of 1943, just days before the invasion.
+Raymond Raux's enlistment papers and several documents found on Ancestry.com have helped us learn more about him.
+Here is what we have discovered; Raymond was born in Gainneville, France in 1910, he came to America with his mother and sister, his father passed while the family was living in France.
+He completed a four year college degree, specializing in teaching secondary school students*.
+In 1942, he was living in Nassau county on Long Island.
+Raymond entered the Army at 32 years of age on June 6, 1942 from Fort Jay on Governors Island, a small island located off the southern tip of Manhattan in New York's upper harbor.
+His Army serial number (32358404) indicates he was drafted and initially served as an enlisted man.
+At some point during late 1942 or early 1943, he was commissioned as a second lieutenant, serial number (0-1305111).
+On February 14,1943 Raymond married Doris Katherine Strobridge in Gettysburg, Pennsylvania**.
+We know from his marriage certificate he was serving at Camp Ritchie, Maryland in February of 1943***.
+Raymond came to the 505 Parachute Infantry Regiment early in the month of July, 1943, just days before the invasion of Sicily on July 9th.
+2nd Lieutenant Raux's name suddenly appears on Regimental Headquarters Company payroll records somewhere between July 1st and July 8th of 1943.
 This was the first and only time his name appeared on 505 payroll records.**** It is purely speculation on our part, but we believe 2nd Lieutenant Raux may have been assigned to 505 Regimental headquarters company as an intelligence officer.
 (DVD Ritchie Boys)

 ** See marriage certificate below.